joeedhorton/epr-packaging-style-guide/app/posts/obligation-checker/obligation-checker.md

 ---
 override:tags: []
 layout: collection
-title: Obligation checker tool
+title: Check if EPR for packaging affects your organisation
-description: Help organisations understand if they are effected by the epr for packaging regulations
+description: A small service to help organisations understand if they are effected by the epr for packaging regulations and what they'll need to do if they are.
 pagination:
   data: collections.obligation-checker
   reverse: true